bbauska/W3Cx-4of5-thru-May-2024/README.md

 </details>

-With the exception of *lines 8-12*, where we set the analyser options (explained later), we build the following graph (picture taken with the now discontinued FireFox WebAudio debugger, you should get similar results with the Chrome WebAudio Inspector extension):
+With the exception of <i>lines 8-12*, where we set the analyser options (explained later), we build the following graph (picture taken with the now discontinued FireFox WebAudio debugger, you should get similar results with the Chrome WebAudio Inspector extension):